 Step 2.
 Declining Nomination as Executor Before Court Appointment

 You can step down as executor before formal court appointment without giving a reason.
-In most states all you need to complete is a Renunciation of Executor form, which is a legal document that states the person named in the will as executor will not act as executor for the estate.
+In most states, all you need to complete is a Renunciation of Executor form, which is a legal document that states the person named in the will as executor will not act as executor for the estate.
 This form can be filled out in your local probate court.
 Some states offer this form online as well.
 Once the court approves the filing you are officially released from your obligations.

 Resignation After Court Appointment

-If you have already been appointed executor by probate court, stepping down as executor becomes more challenging.
+If you have already been appointed executor by the probate court, stepping down as executor becomes more challenging.
 If you've already been appointed by the probate court, but haven't settled the estate yet, you must file a petition in court for removal.
 It always helps to have strong reason to step down from your role as executor because the probate judge can always reject your plea to resign (at least in some states).
-In some states you have to get confirmation from every single beneficiary listed in the last will before you can resign from your role as executor.
+In some states, you have to get confirmation from every single beneficiary listed in the last will before you can resign from your role as executor.

 If you resign as executor after having started probate court proceedings, you are required to provide a written record of what (if anything) you have done.
 This detailed account of all work you performed as executor to date should include a list of all assets and debts of the estate, including current balances, as well as receipts for any transfers you made to heirs and beneficiaries.
 In most cases, you will not obtain a formal release from the probate court until you provide this documentation.